-- 1. The NASA STI Program Office (STIPO) provides instructions on submitting applicable grant and cooperative agreement deliverables, typically the Final Performance Report (e.g., Summary of Research) and final peer-reviewed manuscripts (accepted for publication) containing STI, at https://sti.nasa.gov/research-access/. - 2.
-Technical Officers are required to obtain an approved NF 1676, which will be processed through the Scientific, Technical & Research Information discoVEry System (STRIVES), per NPR 2200.2 before STI can be: - a.
+- 1. The NASA STI Program Office (STIPO) provides instructions on submitting applicable grant and cooperative agreement deliverables, typically final peer-reviewed manuscripts (accepted for publication) containing STI, on the STI website. - Technical Officers are required to obtain an approved NF 1676, which will be processed through the Scientific, Technical & Research Information discoVEry System (STRIVES), per NPR 2200.2 before STI can be: - a.
 Publicly released through the NASA STI repository, - b.
 Presented by NASA or at the direction of NASA at any event which foreign nationals may be present. - 3.
-The NASA grant or cooperative agreement recipient must, per NPD 2230.1, submit final peer-reviewed manuscripts (accepted for publication) to the NASA-designated repository per instructions found at https://sti.nasa.gov/research-access within one year of peer-review or publication by a journal, whichever is earlier. - 4.
-A NF 1676 is not required from grant or cooperative agreement recipients for release of research products (such as presentations, publications, reports, webpages, etc.) unless specified in the terms and conditions of the award.
+The NASA grant or cooperative agreement recipient must, per NPD 2230.1, ensure final peer-reviewed manuscripts (accepted for publication) are available in the NASA-designated repository per instructions found on the STI webpage within one year of peer-review or publication by a journal, whichever is earlier.

+- 4. A NF 1676 is not required from grant or cooperative agreement recipients for release of research products (such as presentations, publications, reports, webpages, etc.) unless specified in the terms and conditions of the award or instructed by the GO.
 However, recipients are encouraged to submit all such information for inclusion in the NASA STI Repository.
-Contact STIPO (https://sti.nasa.gov/contact-us/) for assistance. - 5.
+Contact STIPO for assistance. - 5.
 Technical Officers should investigate sponsoring access for award recipients to services provided by STIPO for the conduct of research and development required under applicable awards.
 STIPO provides a variety of services and products, such as a NASA repository of research information, which may enhance award performance.
-Contact STIPO (https://sti.nasa.gov/contact-us/) for assistance.
+Contact STIPO for assistance.